neresident/Hasee-KingBook-X57S1/README.md

 * All VoodooI2C developers, especially [ben9923] & [zhen-zen] for fixes and helping to get touchpad working
 * [OC-little] for some patches and guides
 * [fewtarius] for AppleALC patch for Ice Lake and help
+* [agasecond] for fixing headphones switching/sound working after reboot/shutdown from Windows
 * [0xFireWolf] for multiple Ice Lake fixes
-* [kasti0] for LID fix for his Lenovo, which is worked for my laptop
+* [kasti0] for LID fix for his Lenovo, which helped me to make my lid work like it should with a small change (lid state)
 * [AppleLife] forum - [link to my topic] (Russian forum)
 * PCBeta forum
 * Discord "Hackintosh Paradise"